-[Also see Food Allergies on page 40.]
+[Also see Food Allergies on page 48.]

-CHILD SEXUAL ABUSE AND OTHER MALTREATMENT OF CHILDREN
+CHILD SEXUAL ABUSE AND OTHER MALTREATMENT OF CHILDREN (All Grade Levels)

-The district has established a plan for addressing child sexual abuse and other maltreatment of children.
+The district has established a plan for addressing child sexual abuse and other maltreatment of children, which may be accessed at the district website, www.ectorcountyisd.org.
 As a parent, it is important for you to be aware of warning signs that could indicate a child may have been or is being sexually abused.
 Sexual abuse in the Texas Family Code is defined as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as a failure to make a reasonable effort to prevent sexual conduct with a child.
 A person who compels or encourages a child to engage in sexual conduct commits abuse.
 It is illegal to make or possess child pornography or to display such material to a child.
 Anyone who suspects that a child has been or may be abused or neglected has a legal responsibility, under state law, for reporting the suspected abuse or neglect to law enforcement or to Child Protective Services (CPS).